aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 Complete the cloud setup
 ''''''''''''''''''''''''
-..
-   Now, Aiven needs up to three business days for your setup verification and cloud creation.

 You're all set.
 You'll be notified via email when your custom cloud is ready to use.